brentley/ldapProfile/README.md

 Where X is the latest version of your file.

-Note: doublequote (") is the comment character for .vimrc

 By doing this you are ensured you have the latest copy of your dot file, and don't overwrite local copies that may have been customized.